Before we start, we want to warn you: Reading this article may make you mad, because some of what we’re going to tell you is pretty depressing.

 If you’re racialized and work in a majority-white environment, reporting may go badly for you

-The research says that when racialized people in majority-white workplaces report harassment, other people often respond by seeing you as ungrateful and disloyal.
-This is especially true if you’re Black or Indigenous, because Black and Indigenous people are already stereotyped as angry and resentful.
-Reporting can activate all those stereotypes.
-That makes it less likely your report will be handled well, and it makes you more vulnerable to reputational damage.
+The research says that when racialized people in majority-white workplaces report harassment, their co-workers often decide they are being ungrateful and disloyal.
+This is especially true if you’re Black or Indigenous, because Black and Indigenous people are already stereotyped as being angry or resentful, and reporting can activate those stereotypes.

 If you’re 2SLGBTQIA+ in a non-2SLGBTQIA+ workplace, reporting may go badly for you

 Like with racialized people, when 2SLGBTQIA+ people report harassment, other people see them as ungrateful and disloyal.
-It’s also common for 2SLGBTQIA+ people—especially trans women, nonbinary/gender-fluid people, bisexual people, and gay men—to be stereotyped as dramatic, dishonest, and untrustworthy.
-Butch women are often stereotyped as aggressive and threatening.
-Reporting harassment can activate those stereotypes.
-That makes it less likely your report will be handled well, which makes you more vulnerable to reputational damage.
+It’s also common for 2SLGBTQIA+ people—especially trans women, nonbinary/gender-fluid people, bisexual people, and gay men—to be stereotyped as overly dramatic, seeking out trouble, dishonest, or untrustworthy, which means people may trust your report less.

 If you’re in your twenties or early thirties, reporting may go badly for you

 The younger you are, the less likely it is that your report will be taken seriously.
-This is a credibility issue.
+It’s a credibility issue.
 If you’re older, and have decades of work experience, it’s harder for people to say you’re confused or misunderstanding what’s happening.
-It’s also a power issue.
+It’s also a power thing.
 If you’re young, you’re unlikely to have much workplace power yet, and so it’s easier for people to ignore your report.

 What happens if you stay at work without reporting